okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app-redirect/main/spring-boot/createproject.md

 > **Note**: This guide uses Spring Boot 2.6.3.

 > **Note**: If you're using the Okta CLI, you can also run `okta start spring-boot` to create an app.
 This command creates an OIDC app in Okta, downloads the [okta-spring-boot-sample](https://github.com/okta-samples/okta-spring-boot-sample), and configures it to work with the OIDC app.
-This quickstart uses the basic starter app instead, as it is easier to understand the Okta-specific additions if you work through them yourself.
+This quickstart uses the basic starter app instead, as it's easier to understand the Okta-specific additions if you work through them yourself.